How to Get Food

 About Getting Food

 No. Simply show up and we will help you get started.
-It is a simple registration process on your first visit.
-There is no need to feel intimidated or judged.
+We serve residents of Johnson County only.
+For your first visit, please bring proof of residency.
+This can include a rent or utility bill with your home address.
+There is no need to feel intimated or judged.
 We are here to help you and provide ample, nutritious food.

 We are at 211 Commerce Drive, on the north side of Franklin.
 Just north of Walmart and Lowe’s, from U.S. 31, turn east on Commerce Drive (KFC on the corner of U.S. 31 and Commerce) and look for our sign on the right.

-We serve households that earn less than 185 percent of the federal poverty guidelines.
-For example, a family of four that earns less than $51,338, is eligible to receive food from us.
-No documentation is necessary.
+We serve residents of Johnson County that earn less than 185 percent of the federal poverty guidelines.
+For example, a family of four that earns less than $57,720 is eligible to receive food from us.
+No income documentation is necessary.
+However, on your first visit, we will ask to see proof of residency.
+This can include a rent or utility bill with your home address.

 Clients may visit the drive-through program at the pantry as frequently as once a week.